 Pricing:

-• Free forever plan allows use of any Google Workspace app and comes with 15GB of free storage
+- Free forever plan allows the use of any Google Workspace app

-Quite honestly, we would’ve happily given Google Workspace as close to five stars as we could, save for one annoying and unacceptable thing: the spam.
+Quite honestly, we wouldโve happily given Google Workspace as close to five stars as we could, save for one annoying and unacceptable thing: spam.

-If spammers get ahold of the email address you use for Google Drive, they get free rein to send you pretty much whatever they wish.
-Some users (including this editor) complain about receiving anywhere from one to five shared files or folders each and every day.
-The shared files could be explicit photos, phishing attempts, links to illicit websites, and more.
-These shared files and folders get added right to your Google Drive or Photos — and you can’t do anything about it.
+If spammers get ahold of your Gmail address, they have free rein to send you pretty much whatever they wish.
+Some users (including this editor) receive between 1-5 shared files or folders every day.
+These could be explicit photos, phishing attempts, and links to illicit websites.
+These shared files and folders get added right to your Google Drive or Photos โ and you canโt do anything about it.

 Pros: